elquimista/slimphp/README.md

-# SlimPHP - template compiler for PHP5.4+
+# SlimPHP - template compiler for PHP 5.4+

 *SlimPHP* is a high performance template compiler heavily influenced by [Slim](http://slim-lang.com) and [HAML](http://haml-lang.com) and implemented for PHP 5.4 or greater.